discordjs/guide/guide/creating-your-bot/parsing-mention-arguments.md

  4. `\d+` means the RegEx will look for multiple digits, which will be the ID.
  5. The parentheses around the `\d+` create a capture group, which allows us to get the ID out of the mention.

-Using the `match` method on strings you can get the values of the capture group, i.e., the ID of the mention.
+Using the `.match()` method on strings you can get the values of the capture group, i.e., the ID of the mention.

 <warning>
 Discord.js has [built-in patterns](https://discord.js.org/#/docs/main/stable/class/MessageMentions?scrollTo=s-CHANNELS_PATTERN)